|

 Photograph Collection, 1906-1916

-1 b/w photo print; 1 color photo print
+1 B/W photo print; 1 color photo print

 SWCPC 583

-Collection includes one image of Arthur Wild in a garden and another of
+Collection includes one image of Arthur Wild in a garden and another of Arthur

-Arthur and Charlie Wild on the way to West Texas via wagon, circa 1911.
+and Charlie Wild on the way to West Texas via wagon, circa 1911.

 Brothers Arthur and Charlie Wild bought land and farmed in Slaton, Texas.
-The image of the
+The

-two brothers was taken somewhere between Austin and Slaton in 1911 while they traveled to
+image of the two brothers was taken somewhere between Austin and Slaton in 1911

-West Texas to survey and buy land.
-Charlie died at the age of 27.
-Arthur died at the age
+while they traveled to West Texas to survey and buy land.
+Charlie died at the

 Wiley, D. O.